saulpw/visidata/vdplus/k8s/README.md

   * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html): Infrastructure As Code.
 Talking to the k8s API.
   * [Helm](https://v3.helm.sh/docs/intro/install/): Kubernetes package manager.

-## Add `secrets.tf`

-Terraform uses certain secret values such as API credentials and so on.
-These should not be kept in Git's history.
-Once you have your own copy from a trusted source place it at `k8s/secrets.tf`.

 ## Authenticate with Digital Ocean

-You will need to provide the DO Access Token to both `doctl`'s config file and Terraform.

-  * For `doctl` run `doctl auth init`
-  * For Terraform ensure there is a 'do_vd_key' setting in `secrets.tf`

-The DO token is not accessible from the DO website.
-The only copies should be in a secret store or in the config of other developers working on VisiData's Kubernetes cluster.
-Usually kept in `$HOME/.config/doctl/config.yaml`.
+The DO Access Token is present at `k8s/secrets.tf` as the variable named `do_vd_key`.
+Setup the DO admin CLI tool with `doctl auth init` and paste the DO token when prompted.

 ## Creating/updating the cluster

+All `terraform` commands need to be run within the `k8s/` folder.

 When running `terraform` for the first time on a new machine (whether the live cluster exists or not) run `terraform init` to download the necessary third-party Terraform plugins.

-To then either create a new cluster or update the existing one change path to the `k8s/` folder and run `terraform apply`.
+To then either create a new cluster or update the existing one run `terraform apply`.

 When creating a cluster for the first time `terraform apply` may need to be run twice if certain services didn't come up in the right order.